Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

     Menu.
 1. Enter the `Device Manager` menu using the arrow keys and Enter.
 1. Enter the `Secure Boot Configuration` submenu.
+1. Set `Advanced Secure Boot Keys Management` submenu.
-1. Verify the `Reset Secure Boot Keys` field.
+1. Verify the `Reset to default Secure Boot Keys` field.

 **Expected result**

-The `Reset Secure Boot Keys` option should be listed after entering the `Secure Boot Configuration` submenu.
+The `Reset Secure Boot Keys` option should be listed after entering the key management submenu.

 ## SBO007.001 Attempt to boot the file after restoring keys to default (firmware)